sourcegraph/about/blogposts/2021/log4j-log4-shell-0-day.md

 ---
 title: 'Log4j Log4Shell 0-day: find, fix, and track affected code with code search'
-description: 'Find everywhere vulnerable log4j versions are used, automate the creation of pull requests to patch the vulnerability across all your code, and track the progress of the fixes/mitigations.'
+description: "The steps to identify and fix/mitigate the log4j Log4Shell 0-day (CVE-2021-44228) in your code have been widely reported.
+But they're manual and tedious, and it's hard to track the progress of fixes/mitigations across all your code.
+Here's how code search can help find, fix, and track code affected by the log4j 0-day."
 author: Quinn Slack
 authorUrl: https://twitter.com/sqs
 publishDate: 2021-12-13T10:00-07:00